Travel funds for the fiscal year (through June 2023) have been exhausted. We are not accepting travel funding applications at this time.

 Requests must make clear that the presentation is directly related to the student's scholarship or creative pursuits while enrolled in the graduate program.
 Funding is not typically approved for presentations involving non-scholarly or non-academic topics that are not part of a larger research or creative endeavor or agenda.

 The number of awards is limited, and funding will be distributed until funds are depleted.
 The maximum award is $200.
 Students must also receive matching assistance from their home department and/or college to specifically assist with the costs associated with travel to the conference or scholarly meeting.
 Students presenting at more than one conference may request matching funding; however, matching funds will be limited to no more than a grand total of $200 per student per year, regardless of how many requests are submitted.
+Travel funding can be awarded to a student who has a Graduate Student Research Grant.
+However, please note that the travel expenses requested cannot be duplicated (requested twice) between the two funding sources.

 The application should include: